-Founded in 1845, the National University of Ireland Galway hosts 17,000 students on its central campus along the River Corrib.
+Founded in 1845, the University of Galway hosts 17,000 students on its central campus along the River Corrib.
 Attend class side-by-side with Irish and other international students for an integrated experience in western Ireland’s largest, oldest university.
-Students receive a transcript from the National University of Ireland Galway upon completion of their program.
+Students receive a transcript from the University of Galway upon completion of their program.

 - Pre-Departure Advising